 Your task list is great for capturing every step and piece of work you need to complete for your project, but it can be hard to visualize when work is happening and how it all connects.
 Which makes it hard to spot missing steps and timing conflicts.
 Without an easy way to see these issues before you start, your schedule can get off track.

 This is where Timeline comes in.
-It turns your task list into a visual plan so you can see how all the pieces fit together from beginning to end (based on the dependencies and date ranges you set).
+It turns your task list into a visual plan so you can see how all the pieces fit together from beginning to end (based on the dependencies you draw on Timeline and date ranges you set).
 From here you can spot the holes and overlaps.
 And when you add or adjust tasks to fix the holes and overlaps, the changes also appear in your project’s task list so your plan stays up to date no matter how you’re viewing it.

 Once we looked at our launch plan in Timeline, for instance, it was clear that we forgot to budget time to update creative assets after the first round of reviews before the approval stage.
 While you know work will likely need revisions between reviews and approval, it’s easy to forget to add them as steps in your project plan.
 If we hadn’t accounted for the time this would take up front, it could have caused serious delays down the line.